By Deborah Goonan, Independent American Communities

 It depends on the issue, but I try to guide readers to limited available resources.
 The truth is, while the HOA industry is very lucrative for its major stakeholders, it is very loosely regulated – if regulated at all – for housing consumers.

-There’s no “HOA consumer hotline,” and, at this time, no major national consumer group with political power to rival HOA industry trade group Community Associations Institute (CAI) or related political groups that benefit from the industry, such as National Association of Homebuilders (NAHB) or the Urban Land Institute (ULI).
+There’s no “HOA consumer hotline,” and, at this time, no major national consumer group with political power to rival HOA industry trade groups.

-HOA Stakeholder groups exist primarily to promote and protect the business interests of Community Management professionals, HOA attorneys, architects, planners, and builders of common interest communities that generally require the establishment of mandatory Association Governance.
-But what’s good for business is not necessarily good for the HOA consumers – mainly homeowners, but also small-scale investors and tenants.
+HOA Stakeholder groups exist primarily to promote and protect the business interests of trades and professions serving common interest communities.
+That includes, primarily, community association managers, HOA attorneys, architects, planners, and builders of residential communities that include the establishment of mandatory Association Governance.

 How can you resolve a dispute with your HOA?
 Or replace a rogue HOA, condo, or co-op board?
 What if you are considering legal action your HOA has filed a lawsuit against you?